Georgina Theodora Wood: Career

 Wood worked with the Ghana Police Service as a deputy superintendent and public prosecutor for three years.
 She later joined the Judicial Service as a District Magistrate in 1974.
 She rose through the Circuit and High Courts to become the presiding judge of the Appeal Court in 1991.
-She was appointed to the Supreme Court by President John Kufuor on 12 November 2002, an appointment she had earlier declined.
+She was appointed to the Supreme Court by President John Kufuor on 12 November 2002, accepting an appointment she had earlier declined.

 Georgina Wood committee

 The Georgina Wood committee was set up on 4 July 2006 to investigate the disappearance from a shipping vessel MV Benjamin of 77 packets of cocaine on 26 April 2006.
-It was also to investigate an alleged 200,000 dollars bribe paid to senior police officers by a lady linked to a Venezuelan drug baron, and also the 588 kg of cocaine seized at Mempeasem, East Legon from the Venezuelans.
+It was also to investigate an alleged 200,000 dollars bribe paid to senior police officers by a woman linked to a Venezuelan drug baron, and also the 588 kg of cocaine seized at Mempeasem, East Legon from the Venezuelans.